Subscribe RSS Contact Us

 Another participant inquired why the firm including the phrase, “Please see a representative in this booth for full Prescribing Information,” was not a sufficient way of providing safety and risk information.

 “There are a variety of reasons,” Chronis stated.
 “One, it’s entirely possible that the sales rep would leave the booth and not be available to talk to the people who stop by.
 Also, there are people who walk by and do not have the time or opportunity to speak to that rep,” she continued.
-“We would like to see risk information more accessible than just being available through one person in one specific place.”
+“We would

 When asked about the general success of the Bad Ad program in leading to enforcement actions, Voyard said that “doctors really seem to understand what we consider a violation and give us some very pointed complaints and accounts of what they’ve seen.
 In my view, I think it’s been working.”
 Chronis remarked that OPDP will continue to promote the Bad Ad program in 2012, and will begin holding CME events “to further educate health care professionals about the program and the work we do.”